dfelinto/blender-manual/manual/render/output/properties/output.rst

 Here you choose which video container, codec, and compression settings you want to use.
 With all of these compression choices, there is a trade-off between file size, compatibility across platforms, and playback quality.
+In the header, you can use the presets, which choose optimum settings for you for that type of output.

 .. tip::